scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/list_multipart_uploads.rst

 Headers
 ~~~~~~~

-List Multipart Uploads uses only the common response headers supported by Zenko
+List Multipart Uploads uses only the common response headers supported by XDM
 (refer to :ref:`Common Response Headers`).

 Elements